 Seaweek is New Zealand’s annual national week about the sea.
 It is hosted by the New Zealand Association for Environmental Education and includes a wide range of events, activities, competitions and opportunities for action.
 It usually runs for a week from the end of February – early March.

 With 75% of New Zealanders living within 10 km of the coast, marine science need not be limited to just 1 week, marine contexts can link to many different science concepts.
 This resource provides a sample of the Hub's marine resources.
-Use the Topics and Concepts links at the top of a page to find an even wider variety of teaching resources.
+Use the Topics and Concepts links (select the EXPLORE + button) at the top of a page to find an even wider variety of teaching resources.

 Below is a selection of unit plans and other teacher support materials that we have grouped under possible teaching topics.